Completion: 2013, Finalist

 Location: Downtown Fairbanks Greenspace, Fairbanks, AK

-Description: For the Downtown Fairbanks Greenspace civic art project, we propose to make the surrounding land, sky, city, and changing seasons into part of the work itself.
+Description: For the Downtown Fairbanks Greenspace civic art project, our finalist proposal seeks to make the surrounding land, sky, city, and changing seasons into part of the work itself.
 We envision a sculptural gesture that invites viewers to look through it, not just at it, drawing their gaze to the natural beauty around them.

 KaleidoSCAPE features a sculptural assemblage of steel triangular kaleidoscopic forms, angled outward and upward to the sky like a telescope.
 Many of the triangular tubes are capped with dichroic colored glass while the inner surface is highly polished to a mirror finish.
 The triangular tubes become monumental kaleidoscopes that offer visitors a different view of Fairbanks, the sky, and the natural world around them.